bramley/phplist-plugin-contentareas/README.md

 Requires php version 5.4.0 or later.
 Please check your php version before installing the plugin, otherwise phplist will fail (probably a white page).

-Requires phplist release 3.0.12 or release 3.2.0RC1 or later.
+Requires phplist release 3.0.12 or release 3.2.0 or later.

 Requires the Common Plugin version 3 to be installed.
-You should install, or upgrade to, the latest version.
+You must install, or upgrade to, the latest version.
 See <https://github.com/bramley/phplist-plugin-common>

 ### Set the plugin directory ###
 The default plugin directory is `plugins` within the admin directory.